femmerling/Flask-GAE-py27/readme.md

 # Motivation

-We are currently migrating our projects from [django](http://www.djangoproject.com) to [flask](http://flask.pocoo.org).
-Since we also intend to use flask for entirely new projects, it made sense to save on initial setup time.
+This is a modification of Blossom's [Flask GAE Skeleton](https://github.com/blossom/flask-gae-skeleton) .
+I modify this to run under the Python 2.7 Runtime.
+Credits to Thomas Schranz, Allan Berger, and Nik Graf for the initial skeleton.

-So we created a project skeleton which includes some of the things (libs and configuration) that we pick for most projects.
+This is a project skeleton which includes some of the things (libs and configuration) that I pick for most projects.

 # Components